Learning Stacked Stitches with the Fascination Wrap

 With Xandy Peters

-Learn this exciting technique in a way tailored to fit the mindset of a lace or stranded colorwork knitter.
-As you begin your wrap, you can build on what is already familiar territory.
+Start a stacked stitch project and learn this exciting technique in a way tailored to fit the mindset of a lace or stranded colorwork knitter.

-__Worsted-weight scrap yarn in multiple colors, or 3+ colors of fingering-weight yarn for those who want to start the scarf project
+*Worsted weight scrap yarn in multiple colors, and 3+ colors of fingering weight yarn for those who want to start the scarf project

 *Optional materials: scratch paper, highlighter tape, and a digital row counter.
 Patterns are provided by instructor.